OpenSC/libp11/INSTALL.md

 In case your OpenSSL is installed in a different directory, use:

   nmake -f Makefile.mak OPENSSL_DIR=\your\openssl\directory

+If you are using OpenSSL 1.1.0 or later, use:

+  nmake -f Makefile.mak OPENSSL_VERSION=1.1.0

 For x64 bit builds, make sure you opened the Native x64 VS Command Prompt and run: